 We love taking ferries between towns and spending time exploring the coast from the water.
 If public ferries aren’t doing it for you, rent a private boat and enjoy the trip at your own pace.
 It’s quite a sight during the day as well as at night.

 If you’re into hiking Amalfi Coast, there a few options with spectacular views.
-Keep in mind that during summer months, the temperatures can soar during the day, making hiking challenging.
+Keep in mind that during the summer months, the temperatures can soar during the day, making hiking challenging.
 Make sure that you are dressed for the weather, with plenty of sunscreen, water and protection from the element before you set on hiking the Amalfi Coast.

 For the history and architecture lovers, the Amalfi Coast towns offer numerous churches, small museums and historical sights to explore.
 What will you decide on?